dccircuit/IGME-235-Spring-2020/exercises/semantic.md

     - Add appropriate additional `<h2>`, `<h3>`

-    - Turn the Publishing Information into an Unordered List

-    - Turn the Game Genre Information into a Description List (with name/value pairs).
+    - Turn the Publishing Information and Game Genre Information into two separate Unordered Lists

     - Add a blockquote for the review excerpt.